mdyeates/portfolio/README.md

 # Portfolio
 ## Description

-A website development portfolio I created for a bootcamp assignment using HTML and CSS.
-The various sections use both flexbox and grid.
-I will replace the placeholder images and text once I have developed some applications to talk about.
+To showcase my skills and talents to potential employers, I have built this portfolio website.
+In this portfolio, I will highlight my strongest projects as well as the thought processes that went into them.
+At the moment, it has placeholder images and text that I will replace once I have completed the projects I wish to showcase.

+In order to complete this project, I used recent skills I learned about Flexbox, Grid, and Media Queries.
+I implemented hover animations in the navigation bar, my project image tiles, the contact form, and the footer.
+To improve user experience, I added smooth scrolling when the navigation links are clicked.

+Summary:

 * This page presents my name, a photo and links to sections about me, my work and a contact form
 * As the links are clicked, the UI scrolls smoothly to the corresponding section